Jobs for Teenagers: 28 Great Ways to Make Money & Get Experience

 As well, workers who receive tips (for example, waiters or waitresses) can be paid lower minimum wages.
 The federal minimum wage for tipped workers is $2.13 an hour.
 But hourly pay plus tips must equal at least the minimum wage of $7.25 an hour every week.

 Minimum wage laws also vary by state.
 And some states and regions have minimum wages that are higher than the federal minimum.
-The District of Columbia has the highest minimum wage, which is $13.25 an hour.
+The District of Columbia has the highest minimum wage, which is $14.00 an hour (going up to $15.00 per hour in July 2020).
 You can see the minimum wage in each state by using this minimum wage map.

 Companies That Hire Teens Under 18